When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 It’s also critical to understand the steps to take before and after your sleep test.
 The at-home test is just one step toward treating OSA.

 - Step 1: First, consider what type of at-home sleep test you need.
 The Zmachine Synergy is a type 2 test, which is the most comprehensive kind of at-home test.
 While not everyone requires a comprehensive test, it’s a good choice for people who need information beyond what type 3 and 4 tests provide.

-- Step 2: You can purchase an at-home sleep study from Singular Sleep that includes a rental of the Zmachine Synergy.
+- Step 2: You can purchase an at-home sleep study that includes a rental of the Zmachine Synergy.
 Use the company’s online checkout to purchase the test, which will take up to three days to ship to your house.

-- Step 4: Your results will be reviewed by a board-certified sleep specialist and sent via secure email two to three days after Singular Sleep receives the equipment.
+- Step 4: Your results will be reviewed by a board-certified sleep specialist and sent via secure email two to three days after equipment is recieved.
 Your results will include your AHI score and a comprehensive report that indicates whether or not you have sleep apnea.

 How Do You Set Up and Use the Zmachine Synergy?